 The GIP anticipates that not all Interconnection Customers whose Interconnection Requests are part of the Phase I Interconnection Study effort will elect to proceed with the Phase II (for the Queue Cluster study track) or the Facility Study process (for the Independent Study Process track).
 Interconnection Customers make their election to proceed to the next study step (the Phase II Interconnection Study effort or the Facilities Study step) by making their initial Financial Security instrument posting.

 Interconnection Customers that are also Participating TO(s) are not required to post Interconnection Financial Security to themselves.
-Notwithstanding this exemption, Interconnection Customers that are also Participating TO(s) (i) must post Interconnection Financial Security required for Network Upgrades or Participating TO’s Interconnection Facilities on other Participating TO’s systems where required for interconnection; and (ii) must remit to the CAISO an amount equal to any non-fundable portion of the Interconnection Financial Security that would have been forfeited upon withdrawal or termination of the project absent this exemption pursuant to Section 7.6 of Appendix DD to the CAISO tariff and GIP Section 9.4.
+Notwithstanding this exemption, Interconnection Customers that are also Participating TO(s) (i) must post Interconnection Financial Security required for Network Upgrades or Participating TO’s Interconnection Facilities on other Participating TO’s systems where required for interconnection; and (ii) must remit to the CAISO an amount equal to any non-fundable portion of the Interconnection Financial Security that would have been forfeited upon withdrawal or termination of the project absent this exemption pursuant to Section 7.6 of Appendix DD to the CAISO Tariff and GIP Section 9.4.

 Time for Posting: Per GIP Section 9.2 or GIP BPM Section 11.1.3, the time for posting financial security is as follows: